Functionals and hardware: The primitive recursion schema

-We are going to construct operation $iterator: C \rightarrow C$, such that (informally) for any input object (sequence) $c:C$ returns object (sequence) $\bar{c}:C$, such that $n$-th element of $\bar{c}$ is the composition of the first $n$ elements of sequence $c$.
-Although literally it is the same as for Grzegorczyk's iterator, it will be clear that at any construction step, $iterator$ is a finite structure, that is, the parameter $n:N$ in the construction of $iterator$ refers always to this finite structure, i.e. to the first $n$ elements of $c$ and of $\bar{c}$.
+Let $C$ denote the type $(N\rightarrow (A\rightarrow A))$.
+We are going to construct operation $iterator: C \rightarrow C$, such that for any input object (sequence) $c:C$, the operation returns object (sequence) $\bar{c}:C$, such that $n$-th element of $\bar{c}$ is the composition of the first $n$ elements of sequence $c$.
+Although, it is almost the same as for Grzegorczyk's iterator, it will be clear that at any construction step, $iterator$ is a finite structure, that is, the parameter $n:N$ in the construction of $iterator$ refers always and only to this finite structure, i.e. to the first $n$ elements of $c$ and of $\bar{c}$.

-The detailed and explicit construction of this operation is simple, however a bit laborious.
-It is worth to carefully analyze this construction in order to grasp the full meaning of the constructability.
+The detailed and explicit construction of this operation is simple.
+It is worth to carefully analyze this construction in order to grasp the full meaning of the idea of the constructability proposed in the paper.